MikeHannon/DjangoDeployment/readme.md

 ![Alt text](imgs/7_add_rule.png)
 3. Click the add a rule button twice to add HTTP and HTTPS, source set to *Anywhere*, and then click ***Click Review and Launch:***
 ![Alt text](imgs/8_completed_rules.png)
+4. Click the add a rule button and create a custom TCP rule, the port to 8000 and the source to My IP.
-4. You'll be asked to create a key file.
+5. You'll be asked to create a key file.
 This is what will let us connect and control the server from our local machine.

 	Name your pem key whatever makes the most sense to you as shown in the next step.
 Give it a generic name, not the name of your project, as we will be re-using this instance.